AdobeDocs/experience-platform.de-DE/help/destinations/ui/activate-segment-streaming-destinations.md

 >[!TIP]
 >
->The integration between Adobe Experience Platform and [!DNL Facebook] supports historical audience backfills.
+>The integration between [!DNL Adobe Experience Platform] and [!DNL Facebook] supports historical audience backfills.
 All historical audience qualifications are sent to [!DNL Facebook] when you activate the audiences to the destination.
 -->